achrafSallemi/nginx-fpm-letsencrypt/readme.md

 # Docker-Php7-SSL-Nginx

-A quick and easy way to setup your PHP application with ssl certificate using Docker.
-This will setup a developement environment with PHP7-fpm and Nginx.
+A quick and easy way to setup your PHP application with SSL certificate using Docker.
+This will setup a developement environment with PHP7-fpm, SSL and Nginx.

 ## Usage
 ~~~